Learn About Yourself, Explore Your Options

 Career Assessment and Evaluation Inventories

 It is always a good idea to take several interest assessments.
-We strongly recommend that you make an appointment with the ASU Counseling Center to take career inventories.
-The Counseling Center will provide an interpretation of the assessment results.
-Taking the inventories that ASU offers will provide you a good start on your career management process.
+We strongly recommend that you make an appointment with the Wilson Counseling Center to take career inventories.
+The Wilson Counseling Center will provide an interpretation of the assessment results.
+Taking the inventories that A-State offers will provide you a good start on your career management process.

 While the purpose of job shadowing and informational interviewing is to gather career related information and expand your networking contacts, it also allows you to build interviewing skills, become aware of trends in the field, and see workforce technologies in action.
 Multiple experiences of both may be arranged to allow you to explore a variety of career paths.